adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

           content:
             text_markdown: >-
               Develop faster, edit easier, and publish confidently with CloudCannon as your Hugo CMS.
+Your whole team can collaborate to create incredibly fast static sites with our intuitive visual editor.
           styles:
             desktop:
               text_alignment: